You can contribute to our ongoing efforts in India.

 With 21.9 per cent the country’s 1.3 billion population living below the poverty line, the COVID-19 crisis places millions of already marginalized people at further risk.
 TB and COVID-19 are both infectious diseases that attack primarily the lungs.
 While experience on COVID-19 infection in TB patients remains limited, it is anticipated that people ill with both TB and COVID-19 may have poorer treatment outcomes, especially if TB treatment is interrupted.

 In March 2020, the Government of India declared the Red Cross an essential service provider.
 Since then we have mobilised our extensive network of trained volunteers to conduct community outreach, including prevention awareness activities, hygiene promotion and countering rumours and misinformation.
-Furthermore, the Red Cross providing essential relief to at-risk communities, including patients enrolled without our TB programme, and we are distributing personal protective items such as masks and gloves, cooked meals, dry rations, medicine and other essential items.
+Furthermore, the Red Cross provides essential relief to at-risk communities, including patients enrolled without our TB programme, and we are distributing personal protective items such as masks and gloves, cooked meals, dry rations, medicine and other essential items.

 *Updated May 2021